SargeyWargey/Homoothya/Story/Drafts/Chapter_09.md

 "You were a child," Chehata said.
 Her hand reached across the table and covered mine.
 "But now you're writing it down.
 That's how you help.
 Keep reading."

-I read the names: Grandma Dashkoda, Uncle Wahya, Mary Johnson, John Williams.
+I read the names: Grandma Dashkoda, Uncle Wahya, Mary Johnson, and John Williams.
 The survivors who had told me their stories by firelight, their voices threaded with grief even decades later.
 They had described the smell of orange blossoms before the sickness came, the taste of wheat they had grown themselves, the sound of children burning with fever through the night.

 "Close to half the people at Rio Verde were gone," I read.
 "Disease had done what bullets had not."